BitCANN/bitcann-contracts/README.md

 #### DomainOwnershipGuard

 This prevents registrations for domains that have already been registered and have owners.
-Anyone can provide proof of valid ownership and burn the auctionNFT and claim the funds as a reward.
+Anyone can provide proof of valid ownership([External Auth DomainNFT](#domainnfts)) and burn the auctionNFT and claim the funds as a reward.

 Transaction Structure:
 | # | Inputs | Outputs |